 The Caymans lie in a tropical climate, with average temperatures ranging from 24-27 Degrees Celsius throughout the year.
 Water temperature typically mimics the average air temperature.
 Rainfall in the islands is moderate from mid May to August, with heavy rains occurring from September to October.
 January through May is the dry season.

-Grand Cayman is surrounded by barrier reefs, which serve to protect the island from trade wind driven waves.
+Grand Cayman is surrounded by fringing reefs, which serve to protect the island from trade wind driven waves.
 In some areas of the island, the growth of mangroves also acts as a buffer.
 Salt and brackish ponds can be found in the island's interior.

 Information taken from The Natural History of Cayman Islands (map: copyright Nor'Wester Publishing, Grand Cayman, Caymand Islands, 1978)